Undergone with Tooth Extraction in Premier Dentistry? Recovering from wisdom teeth surgery doesn’t have to be stressful—or painful.

 | Tylenol #3 | Every 6 hours as needed | Breakthrough pain | Limit to max 3 days; call us if it lingers. |

-| Amoxicillin 500 mg | Every 8 hours for 5 days | Prevent infection | Quick refill at CVS on Powell & Hogan—just 1.2 miles from our door. |
+| Amoxicillin 500 mg | Every 8 hours for 5 days | Prevent infection | Quick refill at a nearby pharmacy. |

 | Chlorhexidine (CHX) rinse | 30 seconds, 2x/day | Fight plaque buildup | Hold off until Day 2 to let sites settle. |